sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-golang/hana-cloud-dl-clients-golang.md

     ![Add bin to path](add-bin-to-path.png)

     On Linux, install the System GNU C compiler for your version of Linux.
-    >Note: if you are using openSUSE, minGW is included in the installation for Go through YaST.
+Note that if you are using openSUSE, minGW is included in the installation for Go through YaST.

     ![gcc 64-bit](gccLinux.png)

 2. Examine the Go environment by running the below command: